erudit/erudit-ps-documentation/docs/source/tagset/element-issue-id.rst

 The element must have the attribute ``@pub-id-type``, which is used to identify the type of the identifier.

-The attribute ``@pub-id-type`` allows the use of some values, see `JATS for reference <https://jats.nlm.nih.gov/publishing/tag-library/1.2d1/attribute/pub-id-type.html>`_.
+The attribute ``@pub-id-type`` allows the use of some values, see :term:`NISO JATS Journal Archiving DTD` for these values.

 As best practice :term:`Érudit PS` requests the use of at least one of the following values: